TuringLang/Bijectors.jl/README.md

 ```

 #### `logpdf` of `TransformedDistribution`
-This far we've seen that we can replicate the functionality provided by `link` and `invlink`.
+Thus far, we've seen that we can replicate the functionality provided by `link` and `invlink`.
 To replicate `logpdf_with_trans` we instead provide a `TransformedDistribution <: Distribution` implementing the `Distribution` interface from Distributions.jl:

 ```julia
 julia> using Bijectors: TransformedDistribution